-From automated scheduling to optimizing energy efficiency, Nest helps make home climate control effortless.
+From auto scheduling to monitoring your home’s energy efficiency, Nest is designed to make home climate control effortless.

-Curious to learn more?
-Here’s a look at 12 things you need to know about your Nest Thermostat.
+Want all the details?
+Here’s a look at 12 things you should know about your Nest Thermostat.

 1. Resetting Your Nest Thermostat